Carfield School Online Safety Policy

 - The Internet is available for use by all staff and students to access information to support the curriculum.

-- Staff will receive training on the use of the Internet during school professional development days and after school sessions.
+- Staff will receive training on computing and online safety during school professional development days and after school sessions.

 - Students will not access the Internet without a teacher being present in the room.

 - Students not to provide personal/school details on the Internet.

 - Violations of any of the above will result in Internet access being revoked.

 If staff or pupils discover unsuitable sites, the URL (address), time, content must be reported to the Online Safety Leader.
 Illegal content will be reported to the relevant authorities.

 - School will ensure that the use of Internet derived materials by pupils and staff complies with copyright law.

 - Pupils should be taught to be critically aware of the materials they are shown and how to validate information before accepting its accuracy.